 Control activities are carried out at different levels within SAS to manage risks and ensure the reliability of financial reporting.
-During the 2015/2016 fiscal year, SAS completed efforts to define important control activities, or key controls, in relation to significant risks concerning financial reporting.
+During the 2016/2017 fiscal year, SAS continued efforts to define important control activities, or key controls, in relation to significant risks concerning financial reporting.
 These key controls have been compiled and described in relation to each process as part of SAS's internal control framework.
 Processes covered by the framework include the management process, accounting process, revenue process, purchasing process, payroll process, asset management process and controls related to IT.
-The framework will be subject to an annual review based on the updated risk assessment concerning risks related to financial reporting.

-SAS's internal audit carried out five audits in total during the year pertaining to:
+The framework is subject to an annual review based on the updated risk assessment concerning risks related to financial reporting.
+SAS's internal audit carried out a total of five audits during the fiscal year pertaining to: